AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/06-Data/06-Data.markdown

 	]
 ```

 The method makes the network training significantly less verbose.
+The script provided above can now be written:

 ```Smalltalk
 n := NNetwork new.